surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 HAVING price > (SELECT AVG(price)*2 FROM house_price_data);
 ```

-### 13. Since this is something that the senior management is regularly interested in, create a view of the same query.
+### 13. Since this is something that the senior management is regularly interested in, create a view of the same query. **COMPLETE**

 ```
 CREATE OR REPLACE VIEW property_twice_avg_price AS